Open your mind to new perspectives

 I’ll be compassionate, completely present for you and touch you only if you’ve consented and requested that.

-As you’re coming back from the medicine, you can begin journaling.
+As you’re coming back from the medicine, you can begin reflecting.
 I’ll have some soup and snacks ready for you.
 Once you have you have completely emerged from the medicine, we’ll contact your ride home.
 Hopefully, you will sleep very well once you get back home!

 *Available only for those in palliative or hospice care; and/or homebound or disabled clients per CO Law.